 1) Also including sold call- and put options.
-2) Net of bought call- and put options.

 The tender portfolio's external hedges are measured in relation to the benchmark in order to allocate VaR.
 The benchmark corresponds to the external hedge that would optimally be done to entirely eliminate the exchange rate risk that a tender gives rise to in relation to the likelihood that a business contract is received.
 If the two correspond, the tender portfolio will by definition be risk-neutral - i.e. its VaR measure will be zero.